feature-image

 Imago

 From not playing the last two games to being traded to Cleveland, the rumors turned out to be true.
 The Los Angeles Clippers traded James Harden to the Cleveland Cavaliers for Darius Garland and a second-round pick.
-The veteran is even helping the second-apron Cavaliers with the bill, making a significant financial concession to seal the deal.
+The NBA veteran is even helping the second-apron Cavaliers with the bill, making a significant financial concession to seal the deal.

 Watch What’s Trending Now!

 Interestingly, Harden’s de facto no-trade clause expedited the trade.
-The trade was also due to disagreements over future security.
+The move was also due to disagreements over future security.
 The 2017-18 MVP wanted a two-year, $80 million extension from the Clippers, but the franchise wanted to prioritize its cap space heading into the summer of 2027.

 ADVERTISEMENT

-Harden doesn’t hold the power anymore, as he did with a no-trade clause.
+The veteran doesn’t hold the power anymore, as he did with a no-trade clause.
 This trade to Cleveland was based on financial stability.
 However, there were still some emotional scenes in LA, which went viral on social media, but not with the Clippers.

 ADVERTISEMENT